 They’ve got Excel spreadsheets or tools that are helping them process that information, but they’re pushing them through industrial-age operational practices – 155-page management information reports every four weeks, that apparently someone has to read, or everyone has to read, to find something out of that.
 There are no conversations around, “What are the critical actions?
 Who is doing what to fix that issue?
 Did it work?
 Who else across the business can replicate these successes?”

-Finance needs to start learning from marketing if it’s going to remain relevant and valuable to organisations.
+Finance needs to start learning from marketing if it’s going to remain relevant and valuable to organizations.

 Marketing teams understand the power of taking action, measuring and learning.
-As a result, marketing apps are all about evaluating the actions being taken, then optimising and scaling based on the results.
+As a result, marketing apps are all about evaluating the actions being taken, then optimizing and scaling based on the results.

 Finance teams are doing nothing like this at all, there are next to zero “inflight” actions.
 They have no comparative numbers on what is being done, by who, how quickly, or how effectively.
 However, some finance teams are tackling this problem head on.
 As Phil Thorne, CFO of Quorso, explained at our recent CFO Debate, “Our Agile Performance Improvement tool surfaced an insight to the finance team of one of our clients, for saving gas costs across their restaurant chain by turning on kitchen gas burners later in the morning.
 Action was initiated and tracked by Quorso and the positive impact immediately measured and scaled.
 There was an 8% reduction in gas costs in the first month and £200 of incremental profit is being made each week in every restaurant.”

 Marketing runs end-to-end from a single, centralized team.
 That team is responsible for everything, from analysis to execution to measurement.
 Financial insight-driven performance improvement, however, is messier.
 It involves performance managing all teams across all levels and functions of the business.
 Determining accountability is therefore a lot trickier.